Italy at heart of crisis as borrowing costs climb

 Berlusconi, whose approval ratings have been torpedoed by a mix of scandal and mounting economic and political problems, rejected speculation that he could be forced to go to early elections.
 He promised to press on with the promised reforms.

-Berlusconi said his alliance remained solid with the pro-devolution Northern League party, whose leader Umberto Bossi has expressed open skepticism about the survival of the coalition.
+Berlusconi said his alliance remained solid with the pro-devolution Northern League party, whose leader Umberto Bossi has expressed open scepticism about the survival of the coalition.

 "There is an absolute need for political stability and Bossi thinks exactly the same way I do.
 The pact we have with the League has never been up for discussion," Berlusconi said.